-Getting off to a good start is crucial, it can help give your project a veneer of credibility and popularity, which is the key to unlocking the majority of pledges that are potentially available to you.
-Those closest to you will be those who will feel less risk-averse to take the plunge and be among your first backers, so go to them before you start promoting your project more widely.
+Getting off to a good start is crucial.
+It shows from an early stage that your project is credible and popular - the key to unlocking the majority of pledges.
+Those closest to you will feel less risky about being your first backers, so go to them before you start promoting your project more widely.